Anna Nicole

 Anna Nicole is an opera in 2 acts and 16 scenes, with music by Mark-Anthony Turnage to an English libretto by Richard Thomas.
 Based on the life of American model Anna Nicole Smith, the opera received its première on 17 February 2011 at the Royal Opera House, Covent Garden, London, directed by Richard Jones.
 A recording of the opera was broadcast on BBC Four and BBC iPlayer on 25 March 2011.
 The broadcast drew in 67,700 viewers.
 The opera received its first London revival at Covent Garden in September 2014.

 Premiere

 The opera received its European continental premiere at Theater Dortmund (Germany) in April 2013 with American soprano Emily Newton in the title role.
 Anna Nicole received its U.S. premiere on September 17, 2013, in a production by the New York City Opera at the Brooklyn Academy of Music, the last work staged by the City Opera before its closure that year.
+It starred Sarah Joy Miller as Anna and Robert Brubaker as J. Howard Marshall II.